-The Attitudes to School Survey results were well above the "similar school" and the state median in 2023, with 90.1% of students confirming that they feel connected to their school and peers.
+The Attitudes to School Survey results were well above the "similar school" and the state median in 2024, with 85% of students confirming that they feel connected to their school and peers.
 This demonstrates that students in Years 4, 5 & 6 have a strong sense of connectedness and belonging.
-It was also pleasing in 2023 to see positive results right across the survey, indicating that Serpell student perceptions were above the 75th percentile in almost all variables.
+It was also pleasing in 2024 to see positive results right across the survey, indicating that Serpell student perceptions were strong in almost all variables.

 The development of student agency and leadership is a strategic priority which the school takes very seriously and students are taught public speaking skills in two languages from the commencement of their schooling.
-In 2023 this was further enhanced through the teaching of Philosophy throughout the school.
+In 2024 this was further enhanced through the teaching of Philosophy throughout the school and the building of new units of work related to community issues for 2025.

-A school nurse and a school wellbeing officer are employed to ensure that the health and emotional needs of the students are met and that positive attitudes are developed across the school.
-The Department of Education and Training has a priority in Student Wellbeing, Inclusion and Mental Health for 2024 to address issues still arising from the pandemic.
-Serpell will follow this lead further through our Annual Implementation Plan by developing our strengths in intercultural capabilities and personal resilience.
+A school nurse and a school wellbeing officer were employed to ensure that the health and emotional needs of the students are monitored and met and that positive attitudes are developed across the school.
+The Department of Education and Training has a priority in Student Wellbeing, Inclusion and Mental Health to address student engagement and learning.
+Serpell will continue to follow this lead further through our Annual Implementation Plan by developing our strengths in intercultural capabilities and personal resilience.
+Our school will also be included in the DET Disability Inclusion program for 2025 and this year we have prepared for the transition thorough leadership training, employment of staff and visiting schools in other regions to observe the process.